This article was updated on January 1st, 2017.

 This camera small and compact weighing just 12g (17g with the bracket).
 It is a very common camera and many drone pilots use it.
 This is largely due to the fact that this is a lightweight camera with a decent quality video feedback.
 The lack of weight means that your drone will not sacrifice speed and hey… who know… that may just win you the race?
 It gives you color video alongside image adjustment support.
 I didn’t really notice the image adjustment support making a huge difference when trying out this camera.
 Nevertheless, the Crazepony RunCam Swift 600TVL does what you’d expect a good FPV camera to do.
 It’s light, cheap and gives you a decent quality video when flying your drone in FPV.
 You won’t be disappointed if you buy one of these.

 The Aomway Sony CCD 1200TVL FPV camera takes a 5V input.
 This means that a 5V BEC or voltage regulator is required when using it because if you allow more than 5V to flow into the camera, it may cause irreversible damage.
 With that being said, this camera has some nifty features.
 You can swap the lens so that you get your preferred range of vision.
 I find that the 2.8mm field of view is slightly too narrow so I use a 2.5mm lens that gives me a wider viewing angle.
 It is also one of those ‘plug in and play’ camera’s which means you don’t need to do any of that complicated setup beforehand.
 It weighs 22g.
 The 1200TVL has the best image quality of all the camera’s on this list and therefore I do recommend it to anyone looking for a cheap and reliable FPV drone camera.

 I really like the Spektrum VA1100 Ultra Micro FPV camera.
 Spektrum tell us that they

-Thank you for reading this article and the fact that you’ve got this far means your in a far better place to buy your FPV camera.
+Thank you for reading this article and the fact that you’ve got this far means you are in a far better place to buy your FPV camera.